cyclejs-community/component-combinators/README.md

  - `npm install`
  - `npm run build-node-test`
- - have a look at `/test/index.js` to pick up which test you want to run
+ - have a look at `/test/index.js` to pick up which test you want to run (400+ tests available in total)
  - `npm run test`
  - then open with a local webserver the `index.html` in `test` directory